fusion-io/authenticate/docs/CONCEPTS_AND_DEFINITIONS.md

     2. Finding the related **Identity** with such **Credential**.

  - The first step will be coupled with authentication standard (OpenID, OAuth2).
- It also coupled with transport protocol (HTTP, WebSocket, Console ...), which also mean it depends on the transport framework: **Koa**, **Express** / Http, **Socket.IO** / Websocket, ...
+ It also coupled with transport protocol (HTTP, WebSocket, ...), which also mean it depends on the transport framework: **Koa**, **Express** / Http, **Socket.IO** / Websocket, ...
  It should not couple with the Application/System domain nor the second step.
  Implementations of the first step can be reuse in a form of libraries or frameworks.